Discover the divine architectural blueprint

 Sacred geometry transcends cultural and religious barriers.
 You can find it in Christian architecture, Islamic patterns, Buddhist mandalas, Hindu symbols and many other spiritual traditions.
 This widespread presence represents the global interest and belief in the power and significance of these geometric forms.

-Meditation and Sacred Geometry
+Meditation and sacred geometry

 Within spiritual practices like meditation, patterns of sacred geometry serve as focal points for achieving higher states of consciousness.
 Many report that concentrating on these patterns allows them to tap into the universal energy field, facilitating a profound sense of oneness and tranquility.